jdiejim/pokedex-blog/README.md

 ```

-In this app, **index.css** will be used to serve styles at the top level.
-In this case we want all elements to have box sizing of border box, and we also want to apply some normailzation to other elements.
+The **index.css** file will contain all our top level styles.
+In this case we want all the document’s elements to have box sizing of border box, and we also want to remove the margin for al h1, h2, h3, h4, p tags.

-Finally replace all the contents on your index.js with the following code:
+Finally replace all the contents of the **index.js** file with the following code:

 ```javascript